 After my last post, I have been thinking a bit about the shortcomings to my braking system.
-While the system I currently run – which is Wilwood 4 piston Superlite calipers in the front on 13×1.10″ rotors and 4 piston Dynapro’s on 12.19×0.81″ rotors out back – works very well, my fronts don’t seem to have very much endurance.
+While the system I currently run (which are Wilwood 4 piston Superlite calipers in the front on 13×1.10″ rotors and 4 piston Dynapro’s on 12.19×0.81″ rotors out back) works very well, my fronts don’t seem to have very much endurance.

-Wilwood has been making the Superlite calipers for a long time now.
-I even have some Superlite IIA’s floating around somewhere which date all the way back to the early 00’s if not older.
-I don’t really know the history or the design goals of the Superlite caliper, but I believe it was for light weight purpose built circle track cars.
-But it turned out, the caliper was so good that everyone started to use them on everything.
-But back in those days, 400 hp was considered a lot of power while today its really not that much.
-Not to mention how the weight of cars has ballooned.
+Wilwood has been making the Superlite calipers for a long time.
+I even have some Superlite IIA’s, a much older version, floating around somewhere which date all the way back to the early 00’s if not older.
+I don’t really know the history or the design goals of the Superlite caliper but I believe it was for light weight purpose built circle track cars.
+But it just so happen to turned out, the caliper was so good that everyone started to use them on everything.
+But back when the caliper was designed, 400 hp was considered a lot of power while today its really not that much.
+Not to mention, how the weight of cars has ballooned.

-These days, just look at the brake systems found on Camaros and Mustangs right from the factory.
+These days, just look at the brake systems found on modern performance cars.
 They absolutely dwarf the Superlite calipers and my 13″ rotors.
-Not to mention the systems that comes on a Porsche; a friend has a 991 4s and it has 350x34mm front rotors (that comes out to 13.77×1.33″ for us imperial folks).
-Its really no surprise that I get only a couple of hours out of my front pads when my car has even more power then my buddies Porsche.
+Not to mention the systems that comes on a Porsche; a friend has a 991 4s that has 350x34mm front rotors (that comes out to 13.77×1.33″ for us imperial folks).
+Its really no surprise that I get only a couple of hours out of my front pads.

 While this all might sound pretty horrible, its not at all Wilwoods fault.
 I believe that these calipers were never intended for a heavyweight car with the power I’m making on modern race tires.
 Tires that didn’t even exist back when these calipers were first introduced.
 I do know on less intense applications, like a light weight circle track car, the pads wear much more evenly and last a lot longer.